Our Group is defined by a unified, decentralised and entrepreneurial culture where humanity is what brings us together: it embodies diversity.

 We are convinced that young people’s first contact with the world of work is crucial and can be decisive for their successful entry into professional life.

-Disability: a sustainable commitment
+Disability: a long-term commitment spanning over 20 years

 Our progress in external rankings